imjoker/PongClone/README.md

 # Pong

-A clone of 1972's famous tennis-themed 2D game called Pong.
+A clone of 1972's legacy Pong, a tennis-themed 2D game, but with an AI opponent.
+Whoever wins five rounds first is considered the winner.

 ### Features include:
 - AI racket that automatically follows the ball.